ibm-cloud-docs/devsecops/devsecops-security-compliance.md

 - Monitor for controls and goals that pertain to {{site.data.keyword.contdelivery_short}}.
 - Define rules for {{site.data.keyword.contdelivery_short}} that can help to standardize resource configuration.

-## Monitoring security and compliance posture with {{site.data.keyword.contdelivery_short}}
+## Monitoring security and compliance posture with DevSecOps
 {: #scc-monitor}

-As a security or compliance focal, you can use the {{site.data.keyword.contdelivery_short}} goals to ensure that your organization adheres to the external and internal standards for your industry.
+As a security or compliance focal, you can use the DevSecOps goals to ensure that your organization adheres to the external and internal standards for your industry.
 By using the {{site.data.keyword.compliance_short}} to validate the resource configurations in your account against a profile, you can identify potential issues as they arise.

-All of the goals for {{site.data.keyword.contdelivery_short}} are added to the {{site.data.keyword.cloud_notm}} Security Best Practices v1.0.0 profile but can also be mapped to other profiles.
+All of the goals for DevSecOps are added to the {{site.data.keyword.cloud_notm}} Security Best Practices v1.0.0 profile but can also be mapped to other profiles.
 {: tip}

 To start monitoring your resources, see [Getting started with {{site.data.keyword.compliance_short}}](/docs/security-compliance?topic=security-compliance-getting-started).

-### Available goals for {{site.data.keyword.contdelivery_short}}
+### Available goals for DevSecOps
 {: #scc-available-goals}

 #### DevSecOps goals